Call4Cloud | MMP-C | Autopilot | Device Preparation

 • The IME Notification Push App that I stumbled upon

-The IME is a tracked app, so when I am going to uninstall the IME and syncing the device with Intune it will receive the notification that the IME is missing and will trigger the reinstall of the IME.
+The IME is a tracked app, so when I uninstall it and sync the device with Intune, it will receive a notification that the IME is missing and trigger the reinstall of the IME.

 So, I uninstalled the IME and started the sync with Intune.
 After a minute or 2, a lot of events started popping up in the push notification event log.
 First, it mentioned that it added the user with a specific device ID to the Windows Push Notification Service.